LiZhuoRan0/2024-IoTJ-CounterUAV/README.md

 # 2024-IoTJ-CounterUAV
 ![Scenario](./Scene.jpg)

-Simulation codes for our paper, titled *Unauthorized UAV Countermeasure for Low-Altitude Economy: Joint Communications and Jamming Based on MIMO Cellular Systems*, which has been accepted by **IEEE IoTJ** and will soon be available on [IEEE Xplore](https://ieeexplore.ieee.org/).
+Simulation codes for our paper, titled *Unauthorized UAV Countermeasure for Low-Altitude Economy: Joint Communications and Jamming Based on MIMO Cellular Systems*, which has been accepted by **IEEE IoTJ** and is available on [arXiv](https://arxiv.org/abs/2410.22746).

 For more information, please visit [website](https://gaozhen16.github.io).